Dutch Harbor Cruise Port Guide

 Fort Schwatka / Mt.
 Ballyhoo

 The highest coastal battery ever built in the U.S. (1,634 ft).
-WWII concrete bunkers, gun mounts, tunnels, and observation posts still intact—built to withstand 100mph winds and earthquakes.
+WWII concrete bunkers, gun mounts, tunnels, and observation posts are still intact—built to withstand 100mph winds and earthquakes.
 Panoramic views of the Bering Sea and surrounding islands. ⚠️ Requires Ounalashka Corp land permit ($10/person).

 Cost